 If you join a group, the cost might be cut down to some extent and can be more entertaining rather than walking alone.
 If you end up getting sick in the mountains, you will really appreciate the trekking guide or the company that you are with.

-The cost of Everest Base Camp Trek differs if the trek is independent or organized by agency.
-If totally depends accordingly to the services provided by the trekking agency.
+The cost of Everest Base Camp Trek differs if the trek is independent or organized by an agency.
+It totally depends accordingly to the services provided by the trekking agency.

 Like, the package for EBC trek with an international agency will be costing a little higher than that with the local agency.
 However, the hiring guide and porter also might add up to your package cost.
 Independent trekking will definitely be low in cost.
 Solo trekkers can look into Everest Base Camp Budget Trek which is quite feasible.